Pancake Day or Shrove Tuesday

 Add additional sweet, high carbohydrate toppings or fillings and the total carbs can be very high, which can push blood sugar levels way too high.

 - Eat your pancake as a 'snack or meal', rather than as a dessert following a meal.
 As a dessert it is too many carbs to process

 - Try to make your pancakes as thin as possible, like crêpes

-- Cook your pancakes in butter or oil rather than low fat cooking sprays such as Frylight to increase the fat content
+- Cook your pancakes in real butter or coconut oil rather than low-fat cooking sprays such as Frylight to increase the natural fat content

 - Decide which type of flour to use (see table below)